ARL-Developed Data Tools & Products for Surface Atmosphere Exchange

 Model and ObservatioN Evaluation Toolkit (MONET)

 MONET, developed at NOAA Air Resources Laboratory, is used to evaluate gridded chemical transport and weather models.
-MONET is designed to be a modularized Python package for pairing model output to observational data in space and time; leveraging existing Python packages for easy searching and grouping; and analyzing and visualizing data.
+MONET is designed to be a modularized Python package for pairing model output to observational data in space and time.
+It leverages existing Python packages for easy searching and grouping and analyzing and visualizing data.

 Model and ObservatioN Evaluation Toolkit Input Output (MONETIO)